 Select an Alternative Teeth Whitening Treatment

-Because of the intensity or degree of active bleaching agents, several types of whitening procedures can produce increased sensitivity or pain.
+Because of the intensity or degree of active bleaching agents, several whitening procedures can produce increased sensitivity or pain.
 If routinely using bleaching trays is making your teeth more sensitive, you might want to switch to a less-powerful whitening procedure, like whitening toothpaste, to give your teeth a break.

 Avoid Consuming Extremely Cold, Hot, or Acidic Foods and Beverages During Whitening Treatments

 If you have recently whitened your teeth with laser whitening, zoom whitening, or a home bleach tray, consuming extremely cold, hot, or acidic food and drinks can impact the sensitivity of your teeth and gums.
 You can significantly lessen sensitivity or pain by avoiding a few foods and drinks right before or after a teeth-whitening procedure.

 When you must have a hot cup of coffee or a glass of cooled ice tea, consider drinking through a straw.
 You should avoid much of the discomfort related to drinking a warm or cold beverage after treatment since a straw sticks out past your teeth.

 Some kinds of toothpaste, including Sensodyne and Colgate Sensitive, can assist in preventing your teeth from sending pain signals to your nerves.
 Desensitizing gels like Senzaway and Smile Brilliant can also be useful.